 Continental breakfast will be served daily.

-Cost is $750 if registration is received prior to December 15, 2017 and $850 if registration is received after this date.
-There is a $75.00 discount if you have taken the course before.
+Cost is $750 if registration is received prior to December 15, 2018 and $850 if registration is received after December 15th.

 Tuition includes course handouts, coffee, refreshments, and continental breakfast.

 Cancellations must be received at least 14 days prior to the course for 90 percent refund.
-Ask about group rates.
+Ask about student and group rates.